 Pack Clothes with the Same Color Scheme

-If you bring along clothes with the same color scheme, it will be easier for you to mix and match your outfit of the day without repeating the same look.
-So, if you follow a cohesive color scheme and adding a few accents or contrast, you will have a smashing outfit while roaming around the white sandy beaches of Florida or the narrow streets of Italy.
+Bring along clothes with the same color scheme so it will be easier for you to mix and match your outfit without repeating the same look.
+If you follow a cohesive color scheme and add a few accents or contrast, you will always have a smashing outfit while roaming around the white sandy beaches of Florida or the narrow streets of Italy.

 Instead of packing according to the length of your travel, pack according to your planned activities.
-That way, you will know exactly what you need to bring and what isn't necessary.
-So, if you are going on a 4-day vacation someplace tropical, consider the days you will be spending by the beach, on the boat, or around the city.
+That way, you will know exactly what you need to bring.
+So, if you are going on a 4-day tropical vacation, consider the days you will be spending by the beach, on the boat, or around the city.

 Make-Use of Sample Size Beauty Products